mitchellgordon95/mitchellgordon95.github.io/_drafts/physical-manifestations-braindump.md

     connections between things.
 This is what we mean when two people share an idea.
 "The ocean breeze carressed his face like a gentle lover." (see metaphors we live by. all language is fundamentally rooted in metaphor.)

+- There are things that exist in the physical world that aren't directly observable by our senses
+  - But we can still observe their indirect effects
+  - This is where things get tricky
+  - How many indirections is too many?
+  - Everything is connected indirectly?
+The flap of a butterfly's wings and a tsunami on the other side of the world?
+  - Sure, but it gets harder and harder to disentangle the effects from other things as the connection is more and more indirect.

 - How concrete or abstract is an idea?
   - Some ideas seem like they're easier to find physical manifestations for than